AntonioTriguero/zen-joko-beck-react-native-firebase/readme.md

 ## FULL DESCRIPTION:

-It's all about Joko Beck, an American Zen teacher that I find really inspiring. 🌸 The app lets you explore her ideas in a very neat and organized way:
+It's an app about Joko Beck, an American Zen teacher that I find really inspiring. 🌸 The app lets you explore her ideas in a very neat and organized way:

 - Basically, you can browse through different categories and discover these bite-sized 'pills of information' with Joko Beck's teachings.
 It's a simple way to dive into her wisdom and explore the topics that resonate with you.